PromzzyKoncepts/My-Portfolio/README.md

-# TEMPLATE 2: MOBILE VERSION
+# PROMISE OKECHUKWU: PORTFOLIO

-> This is the Mobile Version of my portfolio designed with template 2.
+> This is a Mobile version of the portfolio website for the Microverse exercise.

 ## Built With